AbigailBeneduce/CypressDocumentation/README.md

 4. **Add Type Definitions**: Since we're using TypeScript include the type definition for easier debugging, please!

+For more information on Custom Commands visit the documentation [here](https://docs.cypress.io/api/cypress-api/custom-commands)
 </details>

 ## Best Practices